 Certification Plate for a Boat

 Boat buyers should ascertain whether the product meets the requirements of its planned use before making a purchase decision.
-The boat's design class indicates the operating conditions for which the boat has been designed.
+The boat's design category indicates the operating conditions for which the boat has been designed.

 The buyer should check